 The old church was not mentioned by Thoroton, or by Throsby in his updating of Thoroton in the 1790s, but we can deduce that one of the problems with the church was that it was too small for the community.
 In the 1851 religious census the ‘ancient parish church’ was said to have 12 free and 67 other seats.
 On census Sunday there was an afternoon service with 80 in the general congregation and 78 others.
 Since 158 people could not have crowded into the church, the Sunday School must, presumably, have met elsewhere.

-in a dipalidated and unsafe condition and incapable of substantial report.
+'in a dilapidated and unsafe condition and incapable of substantial report.
 It is also too small to accommodate more than one-fourth of the population of the Parish.
-Owing to the want of space many of the Sunday School Children are seated within the Communion rails.
+Owing to the want of space many of the Sunday School Children are seated within the Communion rails.'

 The new church was built in the style of the early 14th century on an extension of the churchyard to the north of the original church building which itself was situated at the corner of the old lane from Kirton/Ollerton and Boughton.
 The Hon & Rev J L Saville, lord of the manor, and lessee of the great tithes, which were appropriated to the Dean & Chapter of Southwell, gave the land, though Mr Pickin is also credited with giving some part of the extra land.
 It was built in Steetley Stone with ashlar facings of the characteristic yellow Ancaster stone.